M-Badri/brae/README.md

 - **Single GPU** — the whole mesh is resident on one device, which caps problem size at its memory.
 - **Non-orthogonal meshes, compressible** — rhoSimpleFoam's iteration-1 velocity sits 2.4e-04 to 3.1e-03 from
   OpenFOAM on a 16° mesh, against 1.9e-09 orthogonal.
 Not yet localised; the table above is orthogonal.
-- **Not bit-identical** to OpenFOAM, and not meant to be — the GPU reorders the floating-point sums.
+- **Bit-reproducible run to run, not bit-identical to OpenFOAM.** brae's reductions are deterministic (atomic-free per-cell gather), and two runs of one binary write byte-identical fields — gated.
+Against OpenFOAM the GPU sums in a different order, so agreement bottoms out at **1e-10 to 1e-13** rather than at zero; that is the table above.

 ---